LoopKit/loopdocs/docs/loop-3/settings.md

 ## Loop Settings Screen

-The Settings screen, shown in the graphic below, is reached by tapping the gear icon in the [Toolbar](displays-v3.md#toolbar) on the [Main Loop Screen](displays-v3.md#main-loop-screen).
+The Settings screen is reached by tapping the gear icon in the [Toolbar](displays-v3.md#toolbar) on the [Main Loop Screen](displays-v3.md#main-loop-screen).
+The graphic below is for Loop 3.4 and later versions.

 ![settings screen for loop 3](img/loop-3-settings.svg){width="250"}
 {align="center"}